Edward Colver

 Edward Curtiss Colver (born June 17, 1949) is an American photographer, best known for his early punk photographs.

 Overview

 Colver not only created a visual document of the birth of the hardcore punk in suburban Southern California from late 1978 to mid-1984, but also he greatly helped in defining the photography style and graphic identity of the American hardcore punk movement.

-He was actually in the right place at the right time, and with the right attitude, but he was not merely a witness in the eye of the storm, he was indeed a living part of that big picture, and in this regard, his early work is an authentic self-portrait of the Southern California hardcore punk scene in its golden years.
+He was active in the Southern California hardcore punk scene during its early development.
+As he was personally involved in the community at that time, his early work serves as a primary record of the culture and events of that period.

 His work was featured extensively in the book American Hardcore: A Tribal History (2001), written by Steven Blush, and in its documentary film version, American Hardcore (2006), directed by Paul Rachman.

 Early life and family

 A third-generation Southern Californian born on June 17, 1949, in Pomona, California, Colver was named after an ancestor who arrived in the United States from Cornwall, England, in 1635.
 Edward's father, Charles Colver, was a forest ranger for 43 years.
 Upon his retirement, Charles was presented with the Theodore Roosevelt Conservation Award by President George H. W. Bush at the White House.
 The tallest peak southwest of Mount San Antonio aka Mount Baldy, was named Colver Peak after Charles.